Augusta, Georgia: Establishment

 In 1735, two years after James Oglethorpe founded Savannah, he sent a detachment of troops to explore the upper Savannah River.
 He gave them an order to build a fort at the head of the navigable part of the river.
 The expedition was led by Noble Jones, who the following year created a settlement as a first line of defense for coastal areas against potential Spanish or French invasion from the interior.
 Oglethorpe named the town in honor of Princess Augusta, the mother of King George III and the wife of Frederick, Prince of Wales.

 Oglethorpe visited Augusta in September 1739 on his return to Savannah from a perilous visit to Coweta Town, near present-day Phenix City, Alabama.
 There, he had met with a convention of 7,000 Native American warriors and concluded a peace treaty with them in their territories in northern and western Georgia.
 During the American Revolutionary War, the Siege of Augusta resulted in the retaking the city from the British by the Americans.
-Augusta was the second state capital of Georgia from 1785 until 1795 (alternating for a period with Savannah, the first).
+Augusta was the second state capital of Georgia from 1785 until 1795.
+A historical marker in Augusta reads:

+Augusta served as the capital of Georgia from 1785 until 1795 when the seat of government was moved to the new capital, Louisville.
+The Georgia General Assembly met at this site in a two-story building on the corner of Elbert (Fourth) and Bay Streets.
+The building was known as both the State House and Government House and was adjacent to the Academy of Richmond County.
+In Augusta on January 2, 1788, Georgia became the fourth state to ratify the United States Constitution.
+In 1789 the General Assembly, meeting here, adopted a new state constitution creating today's bicameral (two-house) state legislature consisting of the Senate and House of Representatives.